 Ideally, you should have at least three written estimates from different collision shops, and each of these estimates should include a breakdown of all the parts and labor which will be necessary to restore your vehicle.
 Another tip is to avoid making a decision based on a single car damage estimate.
 The reason this is wise is that there can be a great deal of variance between estimates, since one mechanic may discover hidden repairs which are necessary, while another one overlooks them.

 If your claims adjuster recommends a collision shop where the estimate is substantially lower than other places, this should be a red flag to you, and you should definitely conduct more research.
-Your best bet is to do a line-by-line comparison of the details on any estimate to see where the differences lie, and then to ask questions about why certain parts and services are included or omitted.
+Your best bet is to do a line-by-line comparison of the details on any estimate to see where the differences lie, and then to ask questions about why they omit or include certain parts and services.